 - Describe to the user the impact of those functions on the operation of the computer system.

 All of the above must be done prior to the installation of the computer program.
-See section 10(4) of CASL for more details.
+See section 10(4) of CASL and section 5 of the Electronic Commerce Protection Regulations (CRTC) for more details.

-Therefore, when seeking consent, you would have to describe to the user, why the game collects that information and what it does with it.
+Suppose you develop a gaming app for a smartphone or tablet that includes functionality to collect information from the GPS, camera and microphone that would not normally be expected by the user.
+You would be required to disclose the unexpected functionality as described above and you would need consent to install the app on another person's computer.
+When seeking consent, you would have to, among other things, describe to the user why the game collects that information and what it does with it as well as the impact of those functions on the operation of the computer system.
 This description would need to be provided in a clear fashion, separate and apart from the terms and conditions or end-user licensing agreement.

 If your program's functions require the disclosure of additional information when seeking consent, then you also need to provide assistance with uninstalling the computer programs or software.